jhuckaby/pixl-cache/README.md

 ### expire

-The `expire` event is emitted when the cache is about to expire the least recently used object, either due to total key count or byte count.
+The `expire` event is emitted when the cache is about to expire the least recently used object, either due to total key count, byte count or age.
 The event listener will be passed two arguments, the item being expired, and a reason:

 ```js
 cache.on( 'expire', function(item, reason) {